flaudisio/docker-images/README.md

 1. Install [Cookiecutter](https://cookiecutter.readthedocs.io/).

-2. Run `./add-image.sh` and answer some questions.
+2. Run `make new` and answer some basic questions.

 3. There's no step 3.